 - They hold onto old grudges.
 And use them as reasons why they are how they are.

 - They get into arguments easily.
 To them, they are under attack all the time.

 - They feel sorry for themselves all the time.
 But probably won't show much sympathy themselves, because it is all about them.

 - They always think that there is something missing from their life.
 And they are never happy or satisfied.

-There are also people who just pretend to care about you.
+There are also toxic people who just pretend to care about you.
 But sooner or later everything becomes about them.
 So if you are spending a lot of time with someone, just make sure that they are not just “taking” but also “giving” something in return.
-If the person is trying to make everything about himself, he is not worth it.
+If the person is trying to make everything about themselves, they are not worth it.

-Getting rid of the surrounding negativity is the first step.
+Getting rid of the surrounding toxic energy is the first step.
 But what is even more important, you should stay positive yourself.
 Change your negative thinking and get rid of limiting beliefs.
 Download the ‘Origins' program to learn how to do this.